Left untended, leftover currency can mount up.

 - Depending on the currency, save it.
 I never worry about what to do with US dollars, Euros, or British pounds.
 I know that, in time, I will return and use the money.
 It's currency from other countries that I have to find some appropriate use for.
 I tuck it away in the same place that I keep my passport.

 - Donate your change to charity.
 Like Air Transat mentioned above, there are airlines and some airports that will help you donate your leftover currency to charity either by collecting it on the plane or having donation boxes in the terminal.
 Unfortunately, I can't find a comprehensive list for you.
 Before hauling a bag of coins to the airport, call to confirm with either your airline or airport that they collect for charity.
-If you don't manage to donate the money on your trip, you can donate your leftover currency at home to both UNICEF in the US and the March of Dimes in Canada.
+If you don't manage to donate the money on your trip, you can donate your leftover currency at home to UNICEF in the US.

 - Use it towards your final hotel bill.
 It's unlikely that your loose change will pay for a hotel night, but the hotel is always happy to collect it as a partial payment for your room.
 Pay the balance on your credit card.